josuneha/AzureBigData-analytics/HOL/Hands-on lab step-by step - Big data and visualization.md

     ![In the FlightDelaysWithAirportCodes dataset, the CRSDepTime column is circled.. ](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image42.png "FlightDelaysWithAirportCodes dataset ")

-9. Finally, we do not need all 20 columns present in the FlightDelaysWithAirportCodes dataset, so we will need to pare down the columns in the dataset to the 12.
+1. Finally, we do not need all 20 columns present in the FlightDelaysWithAirportCodes dataset, so we will need to pare down the columns in the dataset to the 12

-10. Close the Visualize dialog, and go back to the design surface.
+1. Close the Visualize dialog, and go back to the design surface

 11. To perform our data munging, we have multiple options, but in this case, we've chosen to use an **Execute R Script** module, which will perform the following tasks: